-■ Characteristics

-O Super-low carbon

-Most CO2 emissions from concrete production come from Portland cement.
-Sustaincrete can be produced without the use of Portland cement, which contributes to a substantial reduction in CO2 emissions.

-O Super-low shrinkage

-Almost eliminates dry shrinkage and autogenous shrinkage that cause cracking.

-O Super-low heat generation

-Eliminates the need for mass concrete measures (almost zero temperature crack) and improves both the quality and productivity of large-scale structures because of extremely low heat generation at the time of hardening.

-High fluidity helps prevent defects caused by poor infilling work and saves labor (improves productivity).
-Can be used for a wide variety of shapes, and therefore expands possibilities of architectural design.

-O High strength
+- Characteristics - O Super-low carbon Most CO2 emissions from concrete production come from Portland cement.
+Sustaincrete can be - produced without the use of Portland cement, which contributes to a substantial reduction in CO2 emissions. - O Super-low shrinkage - Almost eliminates dry shrinkage and autogenous shrinkage that cause cracking.
+O Super-low heat generation - Eliminates the need for mass concrete measures (almost zero temperature crack) and improves both the guality and productivity of large-scale structures because of extremely low heat generation at the time of hardening. - O High fluidity - High fluidity helps prevent defects caused by poor infilling work and saves labor (improves productivity).
+Can be used for a wide variety of shapes, and therefore expands possibilities of architectural design. - O High strength